mvolkmann/blog/src/terminal-tips.md

 For more information, see my [jq blog page](/blog/jq).

-## Vim
+## Terminal-based File Editing

+The ability to edit files within a terminal session is handy and efficient.
+An important use case for this is editing files that reside on another server that is accessed using SSH.

+The Vim editor has the distinction of being the most common text editor that is available by default in terminal sessions.

 Many software developers know a little bit about Vim and grudgingly use it when nothing else is available.
 You don't need to be an expert in Vim or customize it in order to derive a lot of its benefits.

-In macOS and Linux, vim is already installed.
-Despite this, I recommend installing
+Even though some version of Vim is already installed in macOS and Linux environments, I recommend installing
 {% aTargetBlank "https://neovim.io", "neovim" %}
 which is a modern replacement for Vim.
 Click the "Install Now" button at the link above for installation instructions.

-In macOS it can be installed using the Homebrew command `brew install neovim`.
+In macOS neovim can be installed using the Homebrew command `brew install neovim`.
+To run neovim in a terminal, enter `nvim` optionally followed by a file path.

-For a summary of the minimal set of commands you need to know to be productive in vim or neovim, see my [Vim blog page](/blog/vim).
+For a summary of the minimal set of commands you need to know to be productive in Vim or neovim, see my [Vim blog page](/blog/vim).
-Especially see the section on netrw.
+Especially see the section on netrw for managing multiple files in a single Vim session.

-Perhaps you are a fan of {% aTargetBlank "https://code.visualstudio.com/", "VS Code" %} and prefer for avoid using any flavor of Vim.
+Perhaps you are a fan of {% aTargetBlank "https://code.visualstudio.com/", "VS Code" %} and prefer to avoid using any flavor of Vim.
 Enter `vscode .` in a terminal to launch VS Code use it to edit any files in and below the current directory.

-## Fun
+## Having Fun

 The terminal is not just for work, it can also be fun.
 If you are a macOS user and you have {% aTargetBlank